N30Z3N/comfyUI-Realtime-Lora/README.md

 Background in music industry photography and video.
 Built this node to make LoRA training accessible to creators who just want to get things done without diving into command line tools.

 Feedback is welcome - open an issue or reach out.
-There's a roadmap for future development including SD 1.5 support, an export/import presets system, and more.
+There's a roadmap for future development including an export/import presets system and more.

 ## License